zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 3: Update Web API to use Key Vault

 In this task, you update the `Contoso.WebApi` project to use Azure Key Vault for storing and retrieving application secrets.
-You will start by adding the connection information to the `appsettings.json` file in the `Contoso.WebApi` project, and then add some code to enable the use of Azure Key Vault.
+You start by adding the connection information to the `appsettings.json` file in the `Contoso.WebApi` project, and then add some code to enable the use of Azure Key Vault.

 > The required NuGet package to enable interaction with Key Vault has already been referenced in the project to save time.
 The package added to facilitate this is: `Microsoft.Extensions.Configuration.AzureKeyVault`.